Castellanoc8/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/NHiFRhW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Since I was signed into an Admins account, I was able to control the whole assignment process.
-Here I am able to change the status, Priority, Department, and which agent I want to assign the open ticket to.
-Also, in this section any communication between the assigned agent and recipients will be updated and stored on this open ticket.
+Since I was signed into an Admins account, I could control the whole assignment process.
+Here I can change the status, Priority, Department, and which agent I want to assign the open ticket.
+Also, in this section, any communication between the assigned agent and recipients will be updated and stored on this open ticket.
 </p>
 <br />